Peer Training & Continuing Education

 Program costs and Additional Eligibility REQUIREMENTS

-Our training programs are offered at no cost to participants, thanks to funding from Multnomah County and Oregon Health Authority.
+Our training programs are offered at no cost to participants, thanks to funding from county and state funders.

 • Our general training, sponsored by Multnomah County, is offered for peers who live, work, or volunteer in Multnomah County.